Copyright 2025-2026 Thousand Brains Project

 self.setting_new_heading = False

-logging.debug("Input-driven tangential movement")
+logger.debug("Input-driven tangential movement")

 if (self.processed_observations.get_feature_by_name("pose_fully_defined")) and (